RediSearch/RediSearch/README.md

 * Numeric filters and ranges.
 * Geographical search utlizing redis' own GEO commands.
 * Supports any utf-8 encoded text.
-* Retrieve full document content or just ids
+* Retrieve full document content or just ids.
 * Automatically index existing HASH keys as documents.
-* Document Deletion (Update can be done by deletion and then re-insertion)
+* Document Deletion (Update can be done by deletion and then re-insertion).
+* Sortable properties (i.e. sorting users by age or name).

 ### Not *yet* supported: